 - Operations determines how to implement the changes

 Of course, collaborating with these groups can seem to slow down the process.
 But you need to capture information from each group and integrate it into your decision-making.
-Sales can provide competitive intelligence, marketing can share market research, product can offer industry benchmarks, and operations can provide current capabilities and options
+Sales can provide competitive intelligence, marketing can share market research, product can offer industry benchmarks, and operations can provide current capabilities and options for change.

 If possible, coordinate a workshop for members of this cross-functional group.
 The objective is to encourage them to become vested in problem-solving and, ultimately, to develop recommendations.
 You may be surprised at what you learn when you ask everyone to interpret the data.
 Diverse viewpoints can be helpful when developing and assessing the pros and cons of different ideas.
 Each member brings a unique perspective and alternative solutions, and you can set expectations for success as a group.